Babu-Shigihalli/Weather.App/README.md

 1. Go to [OpenWeatherMap](https://openweathermap.org/api)
 2. Sign up for a free account
 3. Generate an API key
-4. Replace the `apiKey` value in your JavaScript code:
+4. Replace the `apiKey` value in your JavaScript code
 ---